Doc-CoB: Enhancing Document Understanding with Visual Chain-of-Boxes Reasoning: Experiments

-During training, we initialize all models with weights from HuggingFace.
-We adopt a two-stage training strategy: first, we train the models on the enabling task (Section~\ref{sec:enabling_tasks}, 126k samples), followed by training on Doc-CoB dataset (Section~\ref{sec:data_generation}, 249k samples).
+During training, we adopt a two-stage training strategy: first, we train the models on two reasoning tasks (Sec.~\ref{sec:enabling_tasks}, 126k samples), followed by training on Doc-CoB dataset (Sec.~\ref{sec:data_generation}, 249k samples).
 Throughout training, the visual encoder of each model remains frozen, and only the language model is updated.
-InternVL2 series, Qwen-VL, and DocOwl1.5 are trained with learning rates of $1\mathrm{e}{-6}$, $1\mathrm{e}{-5}$, and $2\mathrm{e}{-5}$, respectively, for one epoch on eight NVIDIA A100 GPUs.
+InternVL2 series, Qwen2.5-VL, and DocOwl1.5 are trained with learning rates of $1\mathrm{e}{-6}$, $1\mathrm{e}{-5}$, and $2\mathrm{e}{-5}$, respectively, for one epoch on 8 NVIDIA A100 GPUs.
 All randomness-inducing hyperparameters are disabled during inference to ensure consistent results.
-Additionally, MinerU is used as the layout analysis tool in Doc-CoB reasoning.
+For a fair comparison, we fine-tune each model on the training set of the datasets introduced in Sec.~\ref{experiment_matri}, and report these results as SFT baselines.